 Cortnie Cook- Operations, finance, and tech

 Cortnie Cook fell in love with blues because of the emphasis on individual expression, communication between partners, and cozy connections that are formed on and off the dance floor.
-Besides loving dance, they also loves blues music; DJing in her home scene of Grand Rapids.
-When not dancing, they work as a physical therapist assistant helping people return to activities that they enjoy; and will gladly geek out with you about any of the above topics!
+Besides loving dance, she also loves blues music - DJing in her home scene of Grand Rapids.
+When not dancing, she works as a physical therapist assistant helping people return to activities that they enjoy; and will gladly geek out with you about any of the above topics!
 Cortnie is excited to work with Jen because of the emphasis on culture and friendly sportsmanship that is present at blueSHOUT!.

 Aries Reyes- Master of Ceremonies

 As an emcee, Aries has hosted and instigated countless celebrations.
 They’re often found on top of a chair; telling stories, toasting births and successes, and serenading adored humans.
 They are very proud of their Caesar Flickerman, Lumpy Space Princess, and Nigel Thornberry impressions, as well as their extensive knowledge of Steven Universe songs.